isomerpages/moe-rulangpri/_general-information/For Parents/Forms for Parents.md

 of vacancies we have under Phase 2B based on past years’ trends.</p>
 </li>
 <li>
-<p>The decision of the school in the selection of Parent Volunteers is final
+<p>The decision of the School in the selection of Parent Volunteers is final
 and the School is not obliged to give any reason for an unsuccessful application.</p>
 </li>
 <li>